Code0100Food/3DEngine/README.md

 Console shows information of the engine operations and can handle some basic input.(help,quit,clear).

 To see all the console commands, you can open the console header in the configuration window or enter “help” in the console

+Console Will display the Compile Errors in red with it's line and the error it self.
+Also, if the Script compiles it will show Compile Suceed

 ### Resources Manager: